-requested_scopes A string of space-separated scope names being requested for the access token(s).
+Parameters requested_scopes (str, optional) - Space-separated scope names being requested for the access token(s).
 Defaults to a set of commonly desired scopes for Globus.

 For example, with a Client ID of "CID1001" and a Client Secret of "RAND2002", you could use this grant type like so: